Why switch from a basic hider

 How is Tuck different from Hidden Bar?

 Hidden Bar is simple and free for basic show/hide.
-Tuck keeps that simplicity in its free Push Mode, then adds a native Pro layer with Shelf Mode for notched MacBooks, auto-hide, hover reveal, and app-specific Rules Mode.
+Tuck keeps that simplicity in its free Push Mode, then adds native Free Shelf Mode and per-icon show/hide, plus Pro auto-hide, hover reveal, and app-specific Rules Mode.

 Is Tuck free?